 Mini-Splits Pose No Carbon Monoxide Risk

 Carbon monoxide is a silent killer.
-Completely odorless and colorless, there is no warning of its presence, making it particularly dangerous.
+It is completely odorless and colorless, and there is no warning of its presence, making it particularly dangerous.

 Mini-Splits Won’t Allow Natural Gas into Your Home

 Mini split systems are fully electric.
 Unless you use natural gas or LP for other equipment, you do not need to have it installed in your home.

 Natural gas is also highly flammable, and a leak can cause a flash fire or an explosion if severe enough.

 The distinct “rotten eggs” smell gives an early warning of the presence of natural gas, which makes it slightly less deadly than carbon monoxide.